-If you ever need to go to court we can provide up to £25,000 to help with the cost.
+If you ever need to go to court Surewise can provide up to £100,000 to help with the cost.

-In the event you suffer an accident at work we can provide up to £10,000 to cover the cost.
+In the event you suffer an accident at work they provide up to £7,500 to cover the cost.

-If a personal possession is damaged or lost while at work we can provide £250 to cover the cost.
+If a personal possession is damaged or lost while working they can provide £250 to cover the cost.

-If an employer’s personal possession is damaged or lost while at work we can provide £250 to cover the cost.
+If a client's personal possession is damaged or lost while at work Surewise can provide £250 to cover the cost.

 24/7 Legal & Tax Helpline

-We do not require any contribution to make a successful claim.
+There is no contribution required to make a successful claim.

-Please contact one of our team at: email@example.com for more information or for a copy of the complete terms.
+Please contact one of our team at: email@example.com for more information or for the complete terms.

 Your initial invoice should be created immediately after you have created your service agreement.
 You can create an invoice on the Curam app.
 The template is already made and you just have to enter your rates and details.
 You can then send this invoice over to the client via the app.